davidcereal/dberger1989.github.io/_posts/08-01-2016-building-spark-cluster-part-1.markdown

 ---
 ## Introduction

 Spark has become increasingly ubiquitous in the world of big data and is rapidly being deployed.
-There’s something about in-memory cluster computing that just sounds awesome.
+There’s just something about in-memory cluster computing that just sounds awesome.
 As a data scientist, I was particularly enticed by Spark’s production-ready machine learning library and streaming application extensions, and I eagerly began reading up on its theory and API.
-This blog post will discuss programming in Scala and Spark, and in my next post, I’ll walk through creating a Spark cluster, packaging/submitting applications, and tuning jobs for optimal performance.
+This blog post will discuss programming and data structures in Scala and Spark, and in my next post, I’ll walk through creating a Spark cluster, packaging/submitting applications, and tuning jobs for optimal performance.

 In a [previous post](https://dberger1989.github.io/tuning-hadoop-raspberry-pi/), I walked through my experience building a Hadoop cluster using four Raspberry Pi 3 computers (pictured below).
 I used the same four Raspberry Pis to build my Spark cluster.
-Setting up the Hadoop cluster was an incredible learning endeavor, and getting hands-on experience with important facets of distributed computing such as network bottlenecking and tuning container configuration made learning Spark much easier.
+Setting up the Hadoop cluster was an incredible learning experience, and getting hands-on experience with important facets of distributed computing such as network bottlenecking and tuning container configuration made learning Spark much easier.
 Also, [Learning Spark](https://www.amazon.com/Learning-Spark-Lightning-Fast-Data-Analysis/dp/1449358624) by Holden Karau, Andy Konwinski, Patrick Wendell, and Matei Zaharia is very well written and helped me a lot.

 <img src ="/assets/images/post_images/picluster.jpeg" style="width:560px"/>